 This will also apply to any scabbing.
 If you can see any scabs on top of your skin where you have had your tattoo, then your tattoo is not yet completely healed.

 Inspiration for Behind the Ear Tattoos

-Something that you might not have known is that each zodiac sign has its own specific flower associated with it.
+Something that you might not have known is that each zodiac sign has its own specific flower associates with it.

 There are also certain animals or insects that could be tattooed small and behind the ear, like a butterfly or something similar.
 One reason why so many people have butterflies tattooed is that they are associated with transformation and growth.

 The same thing can be said about dragonflies, as they are known to go through different stages of life before transforming into the stunning insect that they become.